thisRaptori/raptori/src/posts/general/i-know-what-im-doing/post.md

 Lesson learned: try to look for different contexts you're unaware of, aim to understand the constraints those different contexts place on the code you write, and ensure your code runs under those constraints well before you're getting ready to ship.

-And make sure you use Gatsby, because it really is brilliant.
+And make sure you try out Gatsby, because it really is brilliant.